JayPatel20200/BookAppNew/BookAppNew/README.txt

 Created new class and interface file as categoryRepository 2014
-Created ISP_Call.cs and installed the Dapper package and push to git hub
+Created ISP_Call.cs and installed the Dapper package and push to git hub 2017
+Created new UnitOfWork and its interface file